Rhythm-ONE/harmony-discord-tip-bot/README.md

 --------------------------------

 ### /withdraw <address> <amount>
 The `/withdraw` command allows you to send ONE from your tip bot wallet to an external wallet.
 There are two arguments, the wallet address to send to and the amount to send.
-After submitting the command, a confirmation message is shown so you can verify that the address and amount look correct before sending the transaction.
 Keep in mind that a small fraction of ONE will need to remain in the wallet to cover transaction fees.

 **Example:**
 >/withdraw address one1yhhvm7hsrqc2x7ld9hfcza7f2sy7n222relwnp amount 1